 It’s when you try and hide what you are all about that guests get annoyed.

-Under promise & over deliver, that has always been how I run things, and I advise you to do it too.
+Under-promise & over-deliver: that has always been how I run things.
+I advise you to abide by this philosophy, too.

 ✅Google Business Listing

-It is crucial how you set up your listings on these sites.
+It is crucial that you set up your listings on these sites.
 I believe this is where most property owners and managers fail, leaving room for the OTAs to take the lead.
-It is straightforward to set up these accounts wrong, so having some guidance is recommended.
+It is easy to set up these accounts incorrectly, so having some guidance is recommended.

-For Carlton House, it was essential to let the guest know what they were getting and what should be expected: prices, accommodation, room only, a fantastic location on Scarborough South Cliff.
+For Carlton House, it was essential to let the guest know what they were getting and what should be expected as far as prices, accommodation, room details, and the fantastic location on Scarborough South Cliff.
 I made sure we consistently highlighted these points on all of the sites as they were created.

 I set up the accounts, but here is the significant bit, I didn’t go live, not yet.
 Not until we were ready.
-Next, we needed a Booking Manager, a Hotel Property Management System (PMS).
+Next, we needed a Booking Manager, ideally a Hotel Property Management System (PMS).
 Free To Book suited Bilyan’sa needs.

-The main one was with Carlton House being a student accommodation property in the past, because when you googled the name “Carlton House in Scarborough,” the web pages that were presented were from old student website forums.
+The main one was the history of Carlton House as a student accommodation property.
+When you Googled the name “Carlton House in Scarborough,” the web pages that appeared were from old student website forums.

 We wanted to make sure that anyone Googling the property wasn’t going to get confused, so I reached out to the website owners, and they took down the individual posts.

-Note: It is so important to make sure you Google your business name at least once every month.
-To see what is coming up in the search results.
+Note: It is critically important to make sure that you Google your business’s name at least once every month.
+You need to know what is coming up in the search results.

 Next, we booked a professional photographer to take new photos.
 I could have saved money here and done it myself, but as I have stressed several times on Boostly, the images sell your property.
 If they look like crap, people will go elsewhere!

-That was our niche, so we made sure we hammered home on that point.
+That was our niche.
+We made sure we hammered home on that point.

-That is why, when a guest arrives at Carlton House for the first time and they are unsure by the reception area while the work is being done, there is a little gift waiting for them in their room.
-This helps with the first impression and the reviews and feedback we have had since prove that.
+That is why, when a guest arrives at Carlton House for the first time, there is a little gift waiting for them in their room.
+This helps with the first impression and the reviews and feedback they have had since prove that.

-Also, set a “Welcome Letter” on the bed, listing recommended walkable places to eat breakfast, lunch, and dinner.
-Furthermore, at the bottom of the letter is an invitation to come and stay at Carlton House in the future with a discount of 15% if they book directly.
-The message was, “If you like us now, wait until you see us when we are finished!”
+Also, set a “Welcome Letter” on the bed.
+This should list recommended walkable places to eat breakfast, lunch, and dinner.
+Furthermore, at the bottom of the letter should be an invitation to come and stay at Carlton House in the future, with a discount of 15% if they book directly.
+The message was this: “If you like us now, wait until you see us when we are finished!”

 People love to be surprised, and they appreciate it when you go the extra mile.

-I will finish this case study/blog with the words of Bilyana Wharton
+I will finish this case study with the words of Bilyana Wharton.

 “We found Boostly on the Internet when I was trying to figure out what to do about our ex-student accommodation.
 The obvious answer was to turn it into a hotel, having been one once in the past.
-Just did not know how.
+We just did not know how.